amelia1209812/CS625_FALL25/HW5-report.md

 ***Insights:***

 *The population growth is highly concentrated in a few states which is affecting towards political representation and resources allocation.
 This is evident from both the boxplots and the histograms.
 Regional growth disparities are evident with Western and Southern states who consistently experience higher growth rates than Northern and Midwestern states.
-This pattrn is shows in the eCDF and heatmap charts.*
+This pattern is shows in the eCDF and heatmap charts.*